onap/vnfrqts-requirements/docs/Chapter5.rst

 {vm-type}
 ^^^^^^^^^^^

-The Heat Orchestration Templates for a VNF must assign a VNF unique {vm-type} for each Virtual Machine type (i.e., OS::Nova::Server) instantiated in the VNF.
+R-01455 The VNF Heat **MUST** assign a VNF unique {vm-type} for each Virtual Machine type (i.e., OS::Nova::Server) instantiated in the VNF.
 While the {vm-type} must be unique to the VNF, it does not have to be globally unique across all VNFs that ONAP supports.

-Any parameter that is associated with a unique Virtual Machine type in the VNF must include {vm-type} as part of the parameter name.
+R-82481 The VNF Heat **MUST** include {vm-type} as part of the parameter name for any parameter that is associated with a unique Virtual Machine type.

-Any resource ID that is associated with a unique Virtual Machine type in the VNF must include {vm-type} as part of the resource ID.
+R-66729 The VNF Heat **MUST** include {vm-type} as part of the resource ID for any resource ID that is associated with a unique Virtual Machine type in the VNF.

 Note that {vm-type} must not be a substring of {network-role}.
 A substring of a string is another string that occurs "in".
 For example,